Chowdhury-DSP/chowdsp_fft/README.md

 `chowdsp_fft` is a fork of the [`pffft`](https://bitbucket.org/jpommier/pffft/src/master/) library for computing Fast Fourier Transforms.
 This fork adds a couple of optimizations, most importantly the ability to use AVX intrinsics for single-precision FFTs on compatible platforms.
+The library also contains some methods which may be useful for computing convolutions using frequency-domain multiplication.

 ## Disclaimer